 Viewing the beautiful and famous cherry blossoms (sakura) in Japan is towards the top of many Japan bucket lists and rightfully so.
 We’ve traveled to Japan several times and the first time we timed our travel dates to visit Tokyo during peak cherry blossom season.
-If you would like to see the cherry blossoms in Japan, here are some tips to help you plan your trip.
+If you looking for guidance on when is the best time to visit Japan for cherry blossoms, here are some tips to help you plan your trip.

 When is the Best Time to Visit Japan for Cherry Blossoms?

 Cherry blossom season varies from year to year due to weather and other factors and reach different parts of Japan on different dates.
 The cherry blossoms usually reach full bloom at the end of March or early April in Tokyo, Kyoto and Osaka.
-The flowers bloom from the south to the north of Japan and reach full bloom in Hokkaido as late as early May.
+The flowers bloom from the south to the north of Japan – starting as early as January in Okinawa and as late as early to mid May in Hokkaido.

 The cherry blossoms typically reach full bloom about a week or two after they first open so your time to see the flowers in a specific destination is short.
 The Japan Meteorological Corporation and Japanese Weather Association both release several forecasts each year in the months preceding cherry blossom season to help you plan your trip.
 The forecasts estimate the dates the flowers are expected to open and reach full bloom throughout Japan.